DM-Schabert/DM-Schabert/README.md

 ## David Schabert

-MSc Data Engineering @ TUM · interested in how queries behave and how that behaviour can be reproduced · database engines in C++, benchmarking
+MSc Data Engineering & Analytics @ TUM (2025–2027), based in Munich.

+I'm interested in how queries behave and in how reliably that behaviour can be reproduced.
+Benchmark numbers are easy to produce and hard to trust: they move with the machine, the data, the plan the optimizer happened to pick that day.
+So I work from both ends.
+I build engines from scratch (LiteQueryDB, LiteOLAP) to see where execution time actually goes, and I measure query behaviour empirically (qsim) with pre-registered predictions and deterministic re-runs, so a result means something after the fact.

+**Currently:** looking for a working student role / internship in database internals or data infrastructure, from January 2027.

 ### Projects